jjcho849/Hydroneer-Mods/README.md

 This rod catches rare fish at large size!

-Buy the golden rod at RFC Shop today!
+Buy the golden rod at Golden Mods Shop today!

 Golden Machines:
 ----------------
 Want fast T3 machines that mine bigger resources?

-Purchase the new and improved T3 Golden machines at RFC Shop today!
+Purchase the new and improved T3 Golden machines at Golden Mods Shop today!

 Buyable Creative Items:
 -----------------------
-You can now buy creative items at RFC Shop without being in creative mode!
+You can now buy creative items at Golden Mods Shop without being in creative mode!

 Golden Cart:
 ------------